 Squirrly helps you set these up and the Audit helps track and check that these are working 100% right.

-So that’s it for the stuff you have to track in order to bring you Human love.
+So that’s it for the stuff you have to track in order to bring you some Human love.
 Make sure you track those on a weekly basis.
-Since you have the Audit from Squirrly, this will be a really easy, 5-minute task.
+If you have the Audit from Squirrly, this will be a really easy, 5-minute task.

-When it comes to written articles, there’s about 5 aspects you need to measure in order to see what results were brought in by the optimizations you did.
+When it comes to written articles, there are about 5 aspects you need to measure in order to see what results were brought in by the optimizations you did.
 Basically, what’s the return on your investment of optimizing content for Humans?

 Social Signals To Your Article

-This is easy to measure with the seo analytics of Squirrly.
-You can find it in the All Posts section.
-Just click on the “See Rank” button to open up the seo analytics for your article.
-If you click “More Details”, it will show you a list of all the social media channels on which your article was shared and how many times it was shared.
+This is easy to measure with the SEO analytics of Squirrly.
+You can find it in your Squirrly dashboard.
+Just click on the “See Rankings” button to open up the SEO analytics for your article.
+If you click “Rank Details”, it will show you a list of all the social media channels on which your article was shared and how many times it was shared.